 In almost all the literature the operating time of laparoscopic appendectomy was found to be more than that of open appendectomy.
 The difference in mean operating time ranged from 8.3 to 29 minute.
 The operating time of laparoscopic appendectomy also depends on the experience of the surgeon and the competence of their team.
+[10].

 In considering operating time, the exact identification of the timing of the start of the procedure and its conclusion vary.
 In general the time should be calculated from the insertion of first trocar to the end of skin suturing.
-Cox, et al defined operating time as the time from incision to wound closure.
-Tate et al calculated the time as use of anesthesia to the administration of a reversal agent.
+Cox et al. defined operating time as the time from incision to wound closure.
+[60].
+Tate et al calculated the time as use of anaesthesia to the administration of a reversal agent [71].
 Generally all laparoscopic procedures are more time consuming for the following reasons.

-- Inherent nature of slow manoeuvre of laparoscopic techniques - Time taken by careful slow insufflation - Routine diagnostic laparoscopy before starting any laparoscopic procedure.
+- Inherent nature of slow manoeuvre of laparoscopic techniques - Time taken by careful slow insufflation. - Routine diagnostic laparoscopy before starting any laparoscopic procedure.

-A meta-analysis of randomized controlled trial has been reported with outcomes for 2877 patients.
+A meta-analysis of randomised controlled trial has been reported with outcomes for 2877 patients.
 The mean operating time was 16 minutes longer for laparoscopic appendectomy.

 A prospective randomized trial comparing laparoscopic appendectomy with open appendectomy was conducted in 158 patients by Hansen et al. They reported that despite of longer operating time, (63 versus 40 minutes) the advantages of laparoscopy (such as fewer wound infection and earlier return to normal activity) make it a worthwhile alternative for patients with a clinical diagnosis of acute appendicitis.
+[61,60].

-Kazemier et al in their report of a randomized clinical trial of 201 patients found that laparoscopic appendectomy is superior to open surgery regarding postoperative pain and postoperative complications, recovery time and financial.
+Kazemier et al in their report of a randomized clinical trial of 201 patients found that laparoscopic appendectomy is superior to open surgery regarding post operative pain, and, post operative complications, recovery time, and financial [66].